PedroSantos222/DG-for-the-diffusion-equation/README.md

 ## Introduction

-This project implements a **Discontinuous Galerkin (DG) method** in Mathematica for solving the two-dimensional heat equation
+This project implements a **Discontinuous Galerkin (DG) method** in Mathematica and C++ for solving the two-dimensional heat equation

 $$
 u_t - \Delta u = 0,
 \qquad (x,y)\in[0,1]^2,\quad t\in[0,1].
 $$
+using a DG method.
+We note that the C++ code runs much faster (as expected).